Munchausen syndrome by proxy

 If you think a child is being abused, contact a provider, the police, or child protective services.

-Call 911 for any child in immediate danger because of abuse or neglect.
+Call 911 or the local emergency number for any child in immediate danger because of abuse or neglect.

 You can also call this national hotline.
 Crisis counselors are available 24/7.
 Interpreters are available to help in 170 languages.
 The counselor on the phone can help you figure out the next steps.
 All calls are anonymous and confidential.
 Call Childhelp National Child Abuse Hotline 1-800-4-A-CHILD (1-800-422-4453).